ezodude/highland-piper/README.md

 ### finalising

-Use ```.finally``` to perform a transformation that applies to all objects including any aborts.
-Its a great place to perform any clean up of pipeline specific attributes or properties.
+Use ```.finally``` to finalise your pipeline.
+A Transform here applies to all objects including aborted ones.
+Use it to clean out pipeline specific attributes or properties in your objects.

-There can only be one call to ```.finally```.
-Any subsequent calls will override an existing ```.finally``` transformation.
+Also, call ```.finally``` once.
+Any subsequent calls will override the existing transform.

-When used place it at the end of the pipeline.

 Continuing from the example above.